hishamcse/WeatherApp_Explore_NodeJS_ExpressJS/README.md

 # Explore_NodeJS_ExpressJS

-A simple weather data retrieving web application exploring nodejs, expressjs and others.
+A simple weather data retrieving web application.
+I use it to explore nodejs, expressjs and others.